Yankee 26: Design

-The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a "U"-shaped settee in the main cabin and an aft quarter berth on the port side.
+The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a U-shaped settee in the main cabin and an aft quarter berth on the port side.
 The galley is located on the port side just forward of the companionway ladder.
-The galley is equipped with a two-burner stove, an ice box and a sink.
+The galley has a two-burner stove, an ice box and a sink.
 The enclosed head is located opposite the galley on the starboard side.
-Cabin headroom is 74 in.
+The cabin headroom is 74 in.

 The design has a PHRF racing average handicap of 234 and a hull speed of 6.1 kn.

 Operational history

 The boat is supported by an active class club that organizes racing events, the Quarter Ton Class.